Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Results

-First, we computed ground truth lesion measures for the internal and external test sets, and looked at the performance of UNet (based on DSC) for each of these measures and different datasets, as presented in Fig. \ref{fig:internal_external_gt_biomarkers_distribution}.
-The performance was segregated into four different categories, namely (i) overall test set, (ii) cases with $\text{DSC} < 0.2$, (iii) cases with $0.2 \leq \text{DSC} \leq 0.75$, and (iv) cases with $\text{DSC} > 0.75$ in the test set.
-From Fig. \ref{fig:internal_external_gt_biomarkers_distribution} (a)-(b), it is evident that for the categories with higher DSCs, the values of (mean and median) patient level $\text{SUV}_\text{mean}$ and $\text{SUV}_\text{mean}$ were also higher for internal cohort as well as the external cohort test sets.
-The lower overall performance on the PMBCL-BCCV set can also be attributed to lower overall mean and median $\text{SUV}_\text{mean}$ and $\text{SUV}_\text{mean}$.
-A similar trend was observed for number of lesion (Fig. \ref{fig:internal_external_gt_biomarkers_distribution} (c)) only on the external test set, but not on any of the internal test cohorts.
-Note that the mean number of lesions on the external test set was considerably higher than any of the internal test sets.
-For TMTV and TLG, all the cohorts with higher DSCs also had higher mean and median TMTVs or TLGs, except on the DLBCL-SMHS cohort, where the category $\text{DSC} < 0.2$ had the highest mean and median TMTV and TLG.
-This anomaly can be attributed to the fact that despite being large, the lesions for cases in this category for this cohort were faint, as shown in Fig. \ref{fig:internal_external_gt_biomarkers_distribution} (a)-(b).
-Finally, for $\text{D}_\text{max}$, the category $0.2 \leq \text{DSC} \leq 0.75$ had the highest median $\text{D}_\text{max}$ on all cohorts and highest mean $\text{D}_\text{max}$ on all cohorts except on DLBCL-SMHS.
-Lower values of $\text{D}_\text{max}$ signify lower spread of the disease, which can either correspond to cases with just one small lesion, or several (small or large) lesions located nearby.
+First, we computed lesion measures for the internal and external test sets based on the GT lesion masks.
+For each lesion measure, the images in the internal and external cohorts were grouped based the values of lesion measures into three categories: (i) Lesion measure $\leq$ 20\%tile, (ii) 20\%tile $<$ Lesion measure $\leq$ 75\%tile, (iii) Lesion measure $>$ 75\%tile.
+For a particular network, the DSC distribution in each of these categories was accessed and plotted.
+Fig. \ref{fig:lesion_measures_segregated_dsc_metrics_segresnet} shows the distribution of DSC for SegResNet segregated by the test cohorts within each lesion measure category for all lesion measures.
+From Fig. \ref{fig:lesion_measures_segregated_dsc_metrics_segresnet} (a)-(b), it is evident that the categories with higher (mean and median) DSCs also had higher (mean and median) $\text{SUV}_\text{mean}$ and $\text{SUV}_\text{max}$ for both internal and external test sets.
+A similar trend was observed for TMTV and TLG (Figs. \ref{fig:lesion_measures_segregated_dsc_metrics_segresnet} (d)-(e)), where categories with higher TMTV or TLG had higher DSCs as compared to categories with lower TMTV or TLG.
+A similar trend was observed for $L$ (Fig. \ref{fig:lesion_measures_segregated_dsc_metrics_segresnet} (c)) only on the external test set, but not on any of the internal test cohorts.
+Note that the 75\%tile $L$ on the external test set was considerably higher than any of the internal test sets.
+Finally, for $\text{D}_\text{max}$ (Fig. \ref{fig:lesion_measures_segregated_dsc_metrics_segresnet} (f)), the category $\text{D}_\text{max} \leq 20\%\text{tile}$ had the lowest distribution of DSC (except on the DLBCL-SMHS set) that represents the set with lower spread of the disease, which can either correspond to cases with just one small lesion (harder to segment), or several lesions located in close proximity.
+Similar trends were observed for all other networks, ResUNet, DynUNet and SwinUNETR and their plots have been presented in Figs. \ref{fig:lesion_measures_segregated_dsc_metrics_unet}, \ref{fig:lesion_measures_segregated_dsc_metrics_dynunet}, and \ref{fig:lesion_measures_segregated_dsc_metrics_swinunetr} respectively in Appendix \ref{subsubsec:lesion_measure_segregated_dsc_for_other_networks}.